snapfast/hangon/README.md

 **App Name:** Hang On

 **Target Audience:** People who want to develop positive habits and manage their time effectively.
+It should ask every night before bed, what you did today and did you complete the list of things already added in the app ?

 **Features:**